 Critical Accounting Policies: In preparing our financial statements, we make estimates, assumptions and judgments that can have a significant impact on our sales, income or loss from operations and net income or loss, as well as on the value of certain assets and liabilities on our balance sheet.
 We believe that there are several accounting policies that are critical to an understanding of our historical and future performance, as these policies affect the reported amounts of sales, expenses and significant estimates and judgments applied by management.
 While there are a number of accounting policies, methods and estimates affecting our financial statements, areas that are particularly significant include:

-- · Revenue recognition;

-- · Accounting for income taxes;

-- Valuation and evaluating impairment of long-lived assets and goodwill; and
+- Revenue recognition - Accounting for stock based compensation and - Valuation of inventory, long-lived assets, finite lived intangible assets and goodwill

-- Valuation of inventory.